 We will seek to safeguard children and young people by:

-• providing effective management for staff and volunteers through supervision,
+• Providing effective management for staff and volunteers through supervision, support and training.

 We are also committed to reviewing our policies and good practice annually.

 IF YOU HAVE A CHILD PROTECTION CONCERN PLEASE SPEAK TO A MEMBER OF STAFF DIRECTLY OR CONTACT:

 If you are uncomfortable speaking to Cameron, Sasha, Adam or Glenn please contact Kenny Forsyth Stramash CEO at email@example.com or on 01631566 080

 If you are uncomfortable speaking to a member of Stramash staff please contact your local Children and Families Access Team.